There are endless benefits to giving your children chores. It builds self-esteem and ultimately, it helps them become more successful adults.

 - Show them how important their contributions are to the home.
 My kids respond really well when they see how the chores they do help everyone.
 When they feel like they are an important part of how our house runs.
 We explain that cleaning the bathroom keeps us safe from germs, keeps the bathroom looking nice, and is important to taking care of our home.
 When they help, they play an important part!

 - Remember that kids will not get things “mom clean”.
 At least not right away.
 It’s going to take practice and a whole lot of patience on your end.
 While we sometimes want everything perfect (so we just do it ourselves), we deny them the sense of accomplishment and self-esteem that come with doing chores!

 DOWNLOAD THE FREE BATHROOM CLEANING CHECKLIST FOR KIDS

 Well, there you have it!
 I hope you find this checklist useful.
-You can download it below, which will also give you access to a resource library full of other helpful checklists and printables just like this one!
+You can download it below, which will also give you access to a resource library full of other helpful checklists and printables including several free job charts!

 YOU MAY ALSO LIKE: